NicksonEdbert/olist-ecommerce-analysis/README.md

     * Reviewed and interpreted the final RFM analysis visualizations.
     * Corrected the customer count visualization by implementing a logarithmic scale to properly display all customer segments, including the smaller, high-value ones.
     * **Next Session:** Formulate actionable business recommendations for each customer segment.

+* **August 24, 2025**
+    * Began formulating actionable business recommendations for each customer segment based on the RFM analysis.
+    * **Today's Goals:**
+        * [x] Interpret the "Best Customers" segment and define a retention strategy.
+        * [x] Interpret the "At Risk" and "Needs Attention" segments and define a win-back strategy.
+        * [x] Interpret the "Potential Loyalists" and "New Customers" segments and define a nurturing strategy.
+        * [x] Create a summary of recommendations.